sozezzo/grav.client/README.md

     .catch(console.log);
 ```

 Notice how the `context` is instantiated with the `userImagesParser`, which is later swapped out for an instance of `UseUserImageParser`.
-We can achieve the same effect by passing the instance of `UseUserImageParser` to the `ParseContext` constructor, after the `userImagesParser`.
-For example: `new ParseContext(userImagesParser, useUserImageParser)`.
+We can achieve the same effect by passing the instance of `UseUserImageParser` to the `ParseContext` constructor.
+For example: `new ParseContext(userImagesParser, new UseUserImageParser())`.

-In general, the `ParseContext` accepts a variable number of parsers: `new ParseContext(firstParser, nextParser, ..., lastParser)`.
-Each call to `ParseContext.parse` executes the current parser and then loads the next one.
+In general, the `ParseContext` accepts a variable number of parsers that serve as a queue.
+Each call to `ParseContext.parse` dequeues the next parser.
+Once a parser is used it gets removed from the queue.
+However, if the context is instantiated with a single parser, that parser does not get removed.

-So, alternatively:
+So, alternatively, the previous code snippet may be written as:

 ```js
 const userImagesParser = new UserImagesParser();